top of page

 Current research manuscripts ^ and * designates equivalent contributions

-Current research presentations ^ designates presenter
+Select current research presentations (see CV for all) ^ designates presenter

 • A. Smoulder^, P. Marino, N. Pavlovsky, E. Oby, S. Snyder, W. Bishop, B. Yu, S. Chase*, A. Batista*